Kowloon Walled City Park

 Cattle Depot Artist Village

-This century-old slaughterhouse deep in the entrails of Kowloon has reincarnated into an artists’ village, its red-brick buildings...
+This century-old slaughterhouse deep in the entrails of Kowloon has been reincarnated into an artists’ village, its red-brick buildings...

 Lee Shau Kei School of Creativity Arts Centre